 The duties of a health and safety professional will vary dramatically depending on the industry and environment they are responsible for.
 In broad terms, their responsibility is to ensure the working environment is safe and as risk-free as possible for all employees.

-When responsible for the safety in higher risk environments such as manufacturing, agricultural, or chemical refining, the duties and training requirements of the professionals will likely be more stringent.
+The responsibilities don’t always end there, though.
+When dealing with safety in higher risk environments such as manufacturing, agricultural, or chemical refining, the duties and training requirements of the professionals will likely be more stringent.
 In these environments, health and safety duties may involve tasks such as checking and approving complex machinery for safe operation, verifying the secure storage and transport of hazardous materials, and assessing ambient sound levels.

 Regardless of whether the professional is responsible for a high-risk or low-risk environment, their responsibilities will also likely involve working closely and liaising with management, unions, legal and human resource departments, and external inspectors.